man and woman kissing

 Another essential conversation you need to have with your potential spouse is about kids.
 Many potential spouses want to get married and have lovely kids, but you need to plan before that happens.

 How many kids do you both want?
 What names would you prefer for your kids?
 Do you even want to have kids?
 Having children is a big commitment, not just personally but also financially.
-And remember, this commitment is life-long, so you both need to think hard before making decisions regarding kids.
+And remember, this commitment is lifelong, so you both need to think carefully before making decisions regarding children.

-If possible, talk to family and friends who are ready to get married and seek advice.
+If possible, talk to family and friends who are already married and see their advice.
 Alternatively, you can go for premarital counseling, where you can receive guidance from a professional.
 When we decided to get married, we booked a church, and they ran a compulsory pre-marital course.
 I didn’t think it was worth giving up a Saturday for, but it was a way of getting couples talking and discussing important details before embarking on marriage.
-You’d be surprised how many couples are headed into marriage without discussing kids, money, or career goals.
+You’d be surprised at how many couples enter marriage without discussing key issues, such as children, finances, or career goals.

 7. Cut ties with your Exes

 Are you still in contact with your ex?
 Do you find yourselves chatting or speaking frequently?
 Maintaining a relationship with an ex can create tension and harm your current relationship.
-If you want to avoid this, it’s important to consider cutting ties with all of your exes.
+To avoid this, it’s essential to sever ties with all your exes.

 Conclusion

 Marriage is a big step that shouldn’t be rushed.
 Before committing to a lifetime together, couples need to take time to solidify their bond, ensuring that the journey ahead is smooth, fulfilling, and filled with moments both partners will cherish and want to relive.
-We’ve already highlighted some important things couples should do before getting married.
-The next step, of course, involves the exciting wedding arrangements, which should be an enjoyable experience as well.
+We’ve already highlighted some crucial things couples should do before getting married.
+The next step, of course, involves the exciting wedding arrangements, which should also be an enjoyable experience.
 By preparing thoughtfully and working together, you’ll set the stage for a happy and lasting marriage.